adamant/adamant.language.reference/src/literals.md

 ### Escape Sequences

 Both user literals and string literals may contain escape sequences.
-This allows them to contain characters would otherwise be difficult to represent.
+This allows them to contain characters that would otherwise be difficult to represent.
 Each escape sequence represents a single Unicode code point.
-Simple escape sequences provide escape sequences for some common characters one may wish to escape.
-Escape sequences begin with a backslash.
-In literals supporting escape sequences, characters following a backslash besides those documented below are an error.
-There are two exceptions to this.
-First, interpolated string segments are another kind of escape sequence.
-Second, in delimited strings, the delimiter separates the backslash and the rest of the escape sequence.
+Simple escape sequences provide for some common characters one may wish to escape.
+Escape sequences begin with a backslash which may be followed by a delimiter.
+The escaped value is determined by the character(s) following the backslash or delimiter.
+See the relevant literal section for a discussion of delimiters.
+Characters following a backslash or delimiter besides those documented below or the left parenthesis are an error.
+Interpolated string segments are another kind of escape sequence which are introduced by a left parenthesis following the backslash or delimiter.

 Unicode escape sequences allow the escaping of any Unicode code point.
 They do this by giving the hexadecimal value of the code point as one to six hexadecimal digits.
 It is an error for a Unicode escape sequence to refer to a surrogate pair or a code point outside of those allowed by Unicode.